JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ### **Types of missing/corrupt data**

-- MCAR &rarr; Missing completely at random (No Pattern)
+- MCAR &rarr; Missing completely at random (No Pattern).

-- MAR &rarr; Missing completely at random ()
+- MAR &rarr; Missing completely at random (Usually machine error which can be inferred).

+-